 Starting from the 1250s, the odds began to turn against the Knights Hospitaller as the Order’s finances declined sharply following several events.
 The Mamluk Sultan Baibars captured the castle in 1271 after a 36-days siege.
-The castle suffered some damage during the Syrian Civil War in 2013 and since 2014 restoration works have been carried out with annual reports by both the Syrian government and the UNESCO.
+The castle suffered some damage during the Syrian Civil War in 2013 and since 2014 restoration works have been carried out with annual reports by both the Syrian government and UNESCO.

 8. Castle of Saladin – Al-Haffah/ Latakia:

-This prestigious medieval castle stands high on a ridge between two deep ravines and surrounded by forests.
-The site has been inhabited and fortified as early as the 10th century and in the year 975 the site came under Byzantine rule until 1108 when it was seized by the Crusaders.
+This prestigious medieval castle stands high on a ridge between two deep ravines and is surrounded by forests.
+The site has been inhabited and fortified as early as the 10th century and in the year 975, the site came under Byzantine rule until 1108 when it was seized by the Crusaders.
 As part of the Crusader Principality of Antioch, a series of renovations and fortifications were undertaken.

 The forces of Saladin began a siege in 1188 of the castle that eventually ended with its fall into the hands of Saladin.
 The castle flourished as part of the Mamluk Empire until at least the late 14th century.
-In 2006, the Castle was made a UNESCO World Heritage Site and after 2016, the castle was considered to have survived through the Syrian Civil War.
+In 2006, the Castle was made a UNESCO World Heritage Site and after 2016, the castle was considered to have survived the Syrian Civil War.

 Have I convinced you of coming over yet?